isaacbraun/braun-bauen-hugo/content/about/index.md

 - Lead team of student developers through a multitude of projects
 - Acted as liason to the IT Department for the website server and office hardware
 - Developed a new curriculum catalog front-end, allowing much better access to key information for faculty and students
-- Improved the development workflow and increased website accessibility
 {{% /markdown %}}
 {{< /resume-item >}}